alex-andres/Wagtive/README.md

 * Firebase
 * Google Map API
 * Yelp API

+### Design Process
+We used Adobe Experience Design for the initial user interface designs and Adobe Illustrator for the project assets.
+After design consensus we decided to build the website using Bootstrap 4.

 ### Acknowledgements
 Some images were taken from Unsplash.com and flickr.
 The following are credited with the photos: